Discover Legal Tech In The Startup Nation 2020

 What is Tech&Law’s vision for the Israeli Legal Tech Sector?

-Many Israelis credit military service with being a driving force behind their country’s high-tech success.
+Many Israelis credit military service as being a driving force behind their country’s high-tech success.

 Immigration is another contributing factor.
 Most Israelis are born to immigrant parents (or grandparents) or themselves have immigrated to Israel.